microsoft/fluentui-blazor/src/Icons/FluentUI.Emojis/README.md

 a set of [Blazor](https://blazor.net) components which you can use to build applications that have the look and feel or modern Microsoft applications.

-This library is a set of emoji's wrapping Microsoft’s official [Fluent UI Emoji library](https://github.com/microsoft/fluentui-emoji).
+This library wraps the official Microsoft [Fluent UI Emoji library](https://github.com/microsoft/fluentui-emoji) and offers a way to make the emoji usable in projects that use the Microsoft Fluent UI Blazor library.

 ## Getting Started